 <We would have woken you sooner,> the demon continued, his – its, gods be damned! - voice drifting back into the room, slightly muffled by the blue curtain drawn across the arch he'd left through, <but I fear we had no healers on hand.
 Well, Aelius of course, but I doubt even Nikon could get him to touch one of your kind; so sure he was going to get cut, if only by accident.
 It's almost amusing, what with his chosen profession being what it is.>

 Cut?
 Profession?
 The friendly, everyday tone of the conversation had Glaw's head spinning.
-But at least he was able to move again, completely.
+At least he was able to move again, completely.
 Even his toes curled at his command, though he had to concentrate a bit.
-They felt stiff and bruised, like they'd been dipped in ice cold water and then trampled by a panicking horse.
+They felt stiff and bruised, like they'd been dipped in ice cold water and then trampled by a horse.
 Hopefully, none of them were broken.

 The demon returned to the room, carrying a tray with something in-between a glass and a mug on it. <It's just plain water,> he – all right, fine, he – said, as Glaw gave the offered liquid a suspicious look. <Trust me, you'll feel better as soon as you've had some.>

 After another two seconds of hesitation, Glaw wrapped unsteady fingers around the glass mug and downed the water in one big gulp.
 It felt like balsam against his parched throat, just chilled enough to be refreshing without making his teeth ache.

 The demon took back the mug from Glaw's stiff fingers without a word and put the tray down on a small bronze table, no larger than a dresser and with far thinner legs. <More?>